joa16fea/Longform-template/README.md

 </section>
 ```

-This is straight forward - just give a section the class name **content**. anfd you'll get this kind of thing:
+This is straight forward - just give a section the class name **content** and you'll get this kind of thing:

 ![Screengrab of a content section](https://github.com/SheffieldJournalism/Longfrom-template/raw/master/ReadmeFiles/dot-content.png)